 f.
 Using ldapsearch to Do a Persistent Search

 Persistent searches often leave the search intention open after you receive the command output.
 This action will allow your search result to remain cached and the system will transmit updates as they occur.
 You can leave the search open until you decide to close it using the CTRL-C Keny.
 Of course, the –C flag will run this utility as a persistent search.

 The result will be as shown below.

-This tutorial focused on searching an LDAP directory tree using ldapsearch in a Linux environment.
-And as you have seen, this command is usable in various ways.
-I just highlighted how to search for primary attributes and entries.
+This tutorial focused on searching an LDAP directory tree using ldapsearch on a Linux environment.
+This command is useable in various ways.
+I just highlighted how to search primary attributes and entries.
 The tutorial also discusses the process of building complex filters to match the operators.
-I hope you are now ready to use this command correctly and competitively.